 Just a few months later, on November 25, 1980, Duran shocked the world once more, this time in a manner none thought possible.
 In a rematch with Leonard, Duran muttered two words that would haunt him for the rest of his life, “No mas.”
-He turned his back and quit.
-This loss was the most humiliating of any elite fighter, especially a macho warrior like Duran.
+He turned his back and quit, a humiliating defeat, especially for a macho warrior like Duran.
 Surrendering so abruptly and easily completely violated the code of the Latin fighter, was tantamount to a crime, and many of Roberto’s loyal fans turned on him with a vengeance.
 It would be years before he could restore his reputation with a glorious comeback win in the same building where he had won his first world title and where he had first battled Esteban De Jesus.

 Meanwhile, De Jesus soon found himself involved in a crime far more serious.
 The former champion had become addicted to drugs and while in the grips of a cocaine binge he murdered a man.
 His trial and subsequent sentence to life in prison became one of the most scandalous events in Puerto Rican history.
 Never before had a figure of such renown and esteem crashed so quickly and disgraced himself in such a sudden and violent fashion.
 But the worst had yet to come.